buildbot/buildbot/master/docs/manual/configuration/report_generators/buildset.rst

 then joined and sent as a single message. :bb:reportgen:`BuildStatusGenerator` report generator uses the same message generation logic, but a single, not multiple builds.

+In case of multiple builds, the following algorithm is used to build the final message:

+ - message body is merged from bodies provided by message formatters for the builds.
+If message bodies are lists or strings, then the result is simple concatenation.
+If the type is different or there is type mismatch, then mismatching messages are ignored.

+ - message subject is taken from the first build for which message formatter a subject.

+ - extra information is merged from the information dictionaries provided by message formatters.
+   Note that extra information is specified as dictionary of dictionaries.
+Two root dictionaries are merged by merging child dictionaries.
+Values in merged child dictionaries that conflict (i.e. correspond to the same keys) are resolved by taking the value of the first build for which it is provided.

 The following parameters are supported:

 ``subject``